vwdr/IntoTheDeep/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/config/pedroPathing/LOCALIZATION.md

 # Three Wheel Localizer
 * First, you'll need three odometry wheels connected to motor encoder ports on a hub.
 * Then, go to `ThreeWheelLocalizer.java`.
-First, in the constructor, enter in the positions of your tracking wheels relative to the center of the wheels of the robot.
+First, in the constructor, enter in the positions of your tracking wheels relative to the center of the robot.
 The positions are in inches, so convert measurements accordingly.
 Use the comment above the class declaration to help you with the coordinates.
 * Next, go to where it tells you to replace the current statements with your encoder ports in the constructor.